thegalactic/java-lattices/doc/Contribute.md

 Your code is now ready to be pushed onto your remote repository.

-`origin` is the name of your remote repository.
+`origin` is the default name of your remote repository.
 You can get all your remote repositories with:

 ~~~
 $ git remote -v